EIDOSLAB/entangling-disentangling-bias/README.md

 wandb sweep sweeps/biased_mnist_abs.yaml
 ```

+To change the value of rho, edit sweeps/biased_mnist_abs.yaml accordingly.
+We recommend searching alpha and beta in the range [0;1] for rho=0.990,0.995,0.997 and
+[0;50] for rho=0.999.

-To launch one or more agend
+To launch one or more agents

 ```
 wandb agent <sweep_id>
 ```

+We recommend at least 20 runs, to let the hyperparameters search converge.

 ## Visualizing results